Witiko/doctoral-thesis/defense.md

 I study in Section 6 of my thesis.

-The first question notes that I have used the definition of *interpretability* from the 2018 book by Hall and Gill and asks what an *interpretable representation* means within this framework.
+The first question notes that I have used the definition of *interpretability* from the 2018 book by @hall2018introduction and asks what an *interpretable representation* means within this framework.

-In their book, Hall and Gill define interpretable as ,,the ability to explain or to present in understandable terms to a human\`\`.
+In their book, @hall2018introduction define interpretable as ,,the ability to explain or to present in understandable terms to a human\`\`.
 Under this definition, interpretable representations enable qualitative analysis that can be used to explain what they represent in understandable terms to a human.

 One example of an interpretable representation would be the soft vector space model, which allows us to explain which exact keywords but also which pairs of